Subscribe to Mike Industries via RSS or e-mail and be notified of new stuff automatically.Close this message

 I’ll take a diet over the real stuff any day.

-a Chris writes:
+22. a Chris says:

 Absolutely!
 It’s a matter of reading the entire ingredient list here in the UK too.
 Imagine my disappointment when after a sip of Schweppes “Original” Lemonade (lemon-flavoured pop like Sprite; not lemonade IMO but I was prepared for that) the corners of my mouth were awash with the unpleasant taste of ASPARTAME!
 I feel as though I’m being tricked into buying things I don’t want, which doesn’t engender brand loyalty.